 Personal safety

 A personal safety plan is written to cover employees and volunteers who are required to work alone or in vulnerable situations.
-The safety plan should address the unique hazards and consideration of each working environment and situation.
+The safety plan should address the unique hazards and considerations of each working environment and situation.

 Creating a health and safety policy

-Where you are an employer and have five or more employees, you will need one in writing.
+If you are an employer and have five or more employees, you will need one in writing.
 Here, it must meet certain requirements.
 If you have fewer than five employees, you do not need to do this.
 However, you should still provide basic health and safety information for them.
-To help you get started, you can download our guide below which includes a health and safety policy template.
+To help you get started, you can download our guide below, which includes a health and safety policy template.